Summer 2025

 Click on any of the links above to go straight to that topic, or just scroll down to see them all.

-We are delighted to offer co-ed 3-day adventures in Summer 2024.
-Each adventure has a particular focus--rock-climbing, river-paddling, backpacking, or tubing--even as students are given a chance to try many new things.
-On all trips, students sleep in tents in modern campgrounds (except for one night on our backpacking trip, when they will be at a backcountry campsite).
-These trips are open to all registered students who have participated in at least 3 Weekend Outings or Summer One-Day Outings.
+We are delighted to offer a variety of accessible adventures from 2 to 3 days in length in Summer 2025.
+Each adventure has a particular focus, such as rock-climbing, paddling, surfing, or swimming.
+Students are given a chance to try many new things.
+On all trips, students sleep in tents in modern campgrounds.
+These trips are open to all registered students who have participated in a Weekend Outing or Summer One-Day Outing before.

-Wilderness Kids is headed to beautiful Sherando Lake in Virginia's George Washington National Forest for swimming, climbing and more.
-We will venture on day hikes, devote a big chunk of day two to rock-climbing, and enjoy the fun waters of beautiful Sherando Lake in our campground.
-This trip is a beginner level trip focused on rising 7th-8th graders who have never camped before.
+Wilderness Kids is headed to beautiful Greenbrier Lake in Maryland's section of the Appalachian Mountains!
+Students will enjoy professionally-guided rock climbing, swimming, and more.
+We will devote a big chunk of day two to rock-climbing, and enjoy the fun waters of beautiful Greenbrier Lake in our campground.
+This trip is a beginner level trip focused on rising 7th-8th graders who may or may not have camped before.
 We will sleep in tents in a “front-country” campsite (with bathroom facilities and near other campers).

 July 22 to 24